bartr/autogitops/README.md

 - You can debug by specifying `--no-push`
   - This will allow you to see the changes without updating the repo
+    - If you fork the repo, you can update
 - Default `output directory` is `./deploy`
   - `targetDir` is set to `bootstrap` in the heartbeat app
     - the results will show up in `./deploy/bootstrap/atx-101`